 The March 2019 summary (here) introduced all the Tweet-O-Rama organizations and the Random Tweet-O-Rama.
 The idea is to learn something from the wits from this vast new area of the blah blah world.
 The April summary (here) examined the Think-Tank People.
 In May (here), I looked at the organizations working to produce a good economy combined with voter rights organizations.
 With those thoughts in mind, it is logical to look at politics as a sport and as a practice that is now very different from the role of leadership that it implies.
 Please enjoy June, everyone should, and then July (here) for a look at the one thing of great importance – housing (here)

-Conducting a Tweet-O-Rama scan is a task that needs about twelve people if you are interested (see list).
-Following is a summary of all the groups.
+Conducting a Tweet-O-Rama scan is a task that needs about twelve people if you are interested, contact us (here).
+Following is a summary of the groups.
 As promised, I am weaving the 2019 narrative with 2020 in search of some “year later” insight.
 However, the onset of the COVID-19 pandemic has had a shattering impact on the content.
 Nevertheless, it’s worth a shot at reintroducing them a year later for a 2021/2022 ride into what people think.

 2019 Think Tank People